-When done properly, animation can add some visually striking features to an interface while providing a functional benefit as well.
+When done properly, animation can add some visually striking features to an interface while providing a functional benefit.
 Animation allows you to tie key concepts together in a visually pleasing manner with an attractive capability to capture user attention.
 Animation provides a memorable experience as it leaves a mark on a different area of the user’s brain, resulting in a longer-term visual recall.
 With attention spans at an all-time low, the faster you can hook your viewer’s interest, the better.
-Written content is still the go-to method for conveying information and it works well, but animation and video are powerful tools that shouldn’t be overlooked.
+Written content is still the go-to method for conveying information, and it works well, but animation and video are powerful tools that shouldn’t be overlooked.
 When site copy drops the ball, animations are waiting to pick up the slack.
-Some argue that video is a greater contributor to conversion rate optimization than content but the jury is still out on whether that is factual.
+Some argue that video is a greater contributor to conversion rate optimization than content, but the jury is still out on whether that is factual.

-Each type of animation is prepared uniquely based on the script, references, storyboards with descriptions and related audio (music with a free or paid license, sounds and/or voice-over recordings.)
+Each type of animation is prepared uniquely based on the script, references, storyboards with descriptions, and related audio (music with a free or paid license, sounds, and/or voice-over recordings.)
 These basic elements, when combined, create engaging, effective animation.
 What makes animation such a favorable tool is the balance it strikes between the need for visual stimulation with information delivery.
 With that said, it’s important to know the unique characteristics of each style of animation for you to make an informed decision based on the needs of the project and/or your distinct tastes and preferences.

 On a more traditional note, video sequences use edited clips of video stock or self-recorded footage.
 These clips are then tied together to deliver a graphical message most memorably.
 Motion graphics are a popular form of animation and are perfect for elementary designs.
 Motion graphics utilize code to create engaging visuals that release bursts of information briskly.
 Motion graphics are usually icons or image animations.
 They’re popular on both desktop and mobile interfaces.

 As you might expect, and similar to other types of highly functional tools, animation takes time to produce and is not without cost.
 There are, however, several factors that will affect the production timeline and price.
-Let’s break a few of those down so you have a better sense of what you’re dealing with:
+Let’s break a few of those down, so you have a better sense of what you’re dealing with: